 July 14th - TBD

 Oct.
 6th - DeDe Shumate

 You must be present to receive awards

 have someone at the show to pick up for you,

 no awards will be mailed.

 There is a 4 show minimum you have meet

 in order to qualify for Year End Awards!

 Please read over class descriptions and show rules to make sure you(or your horse) qualify for classes and also so no rules are broken.

-All Halter - Horses are shown with a leather halter and are traveled before judges so that lameness and quality of movement can be evaluated.
+Open Halter - Horses are shown with a leather halter and are traveled before judges so that lameness and quality of movement can be evaluated.
 Horses are then judged on balance, structural correctness, breed and sex characteristics and degree of muscling.
-Of these, balance is the most important. *Mini Halter is for any equine 11h and under, may be measured.
+Of these, balance is the most important.

 Pee Wee Walk (Western or English) - This is a walk division for children 9 years of age or younger.
 An adult may be in the ring with the exhibitor as a spotter only.
 The pattern will be a simple pattern at a walk only.
 Riders are judged on their ability to ride and maneuver their horse/pony at the walk without interference of their spotter.
 Pee Wee Walk exhibitors are NOT allowed to cross enter into any walk/ trot or jog classes or into Leadline.